Going to in Iceland? Joining one of our Iceland tours? You’re in the right place.

 The exchange rate at the airport is very unfavorable so do so in town instead, or pay your hotel bill with whatever cash you’ve got left and the rest with your credit card.

-Better yet, don’t exchange any cash into the local currency, almost everything in Iceland can be paid by credit card.
+Better yet, don’t exchange any cash into the local currency, almost everything in Iceland can be paid by credit card and Apple or Google Pay.

 Local culture and customs